oasis-tcs/openeox/eox-core-v-1-0/prose/edit/src/conformance.md

 > A tool MAY provide an option to suppress dates with value `tba`.

-  1. at what date the event occurs.
-  2. what lifecycle state changes at that date.

-For OpenEoX Core v1.0, both answers are directly derived from property semantics and their values.

 ### Conformance Clause 4: OpenEoX Core Actionable Viewer

 A program satisfies the "OpenEoX Core Actionable Viewer" conformance profile if the program: